scottwedge/LilFloSystem/README.md

     4. Set the ROS Master to be the local machine in the bashrc: `export ROS_MASTER_URI=http://localhost:11311`
 3. Create a catkin workspace, ex: `mkdir ~/catkin_ws/src -r` #TODO: actually try that command
     1. Load the catkin ws in your bashrc by adding: `~/catkin_ws/devel/setup.bash`
-4. Link the repo into the catkin ws, ex: `cd ~/catkin_ws/src && ln -s ~/Documents/git/LilFloSystem`
+4. Link the folder created before into the catkin ws, ex: `cd ~/catkin_ws/src && ln -s ~/Documents/LilFloSystem`
     - Why do we use links?
 It allows us to easily remove the code from the catkin workspace without removing it from our computer.
 We simply delete the link.
 5. Make the code: `cd ~/catkin_ws && catkin_make`